 Replace 9.2.4.5.6 with the following:

 The Queue Size subfield is an 8-bit field that indicates the amount of buffered traffic for a given TC or TS at the non-AP non-HE STA sending the frame that contains this subfield and the amount of buffered traffic for a given TC or TS at the non-AP HE STA for transmission to the HE STA identified by the receiver address of the frame that contains this subfield.
 The Queue Size subfield is present in QoS Data frames with bit 4 of the QoS Control field set to 1 sent by a non-AP STAs and in QoS Null frames with bit 4 of the QoS Control field set to 1 sent by a non-AP HE STA.
-The AP might use information contained in the Queue Size subfield to determine the TXOP duration assigned to the STA or to determine the UL resources assigned to the non-AP HE STA (see 26.5.2 (UL MU operation)).
+The AP might use information contained in the Queue Size subfield to determine the TXOP duration assigned to the STA or to determine the UL resources assigned to the non-AP HE STA (see 26.5.2 (UL MU operation) and 35.4.2 (EHT UL MU operation)).

 Instructions to the editor, please add some text in Page376 Line 40, section 35.4.2.2 Rules for soliciting UL MU frames of Draft P802.11be D1.2 as follows: